SharonLab/RuBisCO-Annotation/README.md

   + type_ino: for ambiguous clusters, information about the different types
   + tree_name: name of representative (the seed) in the tree
   + annotation: annotation based on the tree

+## Raxml tree
+Raxml tree was created based on the 0.8 clustering of the RuBisCOs.
+2,255 clusters are represented.
+The data was prepared using the preparing-raxml-tree-data.ipynb jupyter notebook and its output was written to for-raxml-tree.
+The tree itself is in the raxml-tree directory, including the code that was used to create it (run.sh) on the Linux server.
+In iTOL, only groups that are known from the literature were colored (All the NGx groups are our additions for new groups that do not correspond to anything that we found in the literature).
+Note the I-CD1 is probably form I-B and I-CD2 probably consists of I-C and I-D.